 Whether you are interested in joining our team immediately or next academic year, we are glad you are interested in serving the Georgia Tech residential community.
 We hire students to serve both as Resident Assistants who live in the halls and serve a dedicated group of residents AND Student Assistants for our Area Office.
 Explore below to learn more about your student employment opportunities with Housing and Residence Life.

-The 2023-24 RA application will open in October 2022.
-Check back here for more details.
+The 2024-25 RA application is now closed.
 We appreciate your interest in making community happen in our halls!

-- Information Session: All students who apply will be sent a video of the information session to watch.
-During these sessions, candidates can learn more about the position details.
+- Virtual Information Sessions: All students who intend to apply should review the video Information Session at the top of this page prior to starting their applications.
+The video covers details and qualifications for the RA position.
 At any time, you may email questions to firstname.lastname@example.org if you still have questions after watching the information sessions and reviewing the FAQ.

-- Application: Applications will be available October 31, 2022, at 10:00 a.m.
-EST. Applications will be open until 11:59 p.m. on December 7, 2022.
+- Application: Applications will be available online in the MyHousing portal on Oct.
+31, 2023, at 8:00 a.m.
+EST. Applications will be open until 11:59 p.m. on Dec.
+6, 2023.
 By applying you are authorizing the department to do a grade and conduct check with Georgia Tech through Banner and the Office of Student Integrity.
-Applications are located under the employment tab once you log in to your myhousing page.
+Applications are located under the employment tab once you log in to your MyHousing page.

 - Interview: After submission of a completed application we will review your grades and conduct status as well as score your application.
-Successful candidates will be cleared to participate in a 45-minute online interview.
-Interview sign-up information will be emailed to candidates beginning in January 2023.
+Successful candidates will be cleared to participate in a 30-minute online interview.
+Interview sign-up information will be emailed to successful candidates on Jan.
+12, 2024, by end of business, 5 p.m.
+EST.

-- Candidate Offers: Selected candidates will be able to view their offers in February 2023 at 5:00 p.m.
+- Candidate Offers: Selected candidates will be able to view their offers on Feb.
+16, 2024, at 5 p.m.
 EST. Candidates will receive one of three offers: a primary placement offer, an alternate offer, or a no offer.
 Students that receive the primary position offer will not learn of their community placement until later in the semester and their room/apartment assignment at a later date.
-Candidates will have three business days to accept their offers.
+Candidates must accept or decline their offers by 5 p.m.
+EST on Feb.
+20, 2024.

 Students Currently in our Alternate Pool